bigdata-i523/hid306/README.md

    hid:
    - 306
    title: The Internet of Things and Big Data
-   abstract: This paper provides an introduction to Internet of Things (IoT) and how Big Data analytics can effectively improve IoT process
+   abstract: The Internet of Things, or IoT, is all about data from connected devices.
+Millions of consumer and industrial devices drive IoT growth and challenge with data volume and variety.
+Big Data analytics helps combing through these high volumes of complex IoT data into meaningful business insights.
    url: https://github.com/bigdata-i523/hid306/paper1/paper1.pdf
    type: latex
    status: 100% complete